• Skip to main content

 How to make this sauce quicker (within 20 minutes)

-• Adding less water to the tomatoes will allow you to cook this sauce quicker.
-So, you can take a few extra minutes up front and remove their interior seeds and watery content before adding the tomatoes to the pot.
+• Adding less water to the tomatoes will allow you to cook this sauce quickly.
+So, you can take a few extra minutes upfront and remove their interior seeds and watery content before adding the tomatoes to the pot.

 • Break up the tomatoes nicely so they cook quicker.
 You can just mash them real good using a hand masher or even, blend your seed-less peeled tomatoes in a food processor first before adding them to the pot.